Theory of surface-induced multiferroicity in magnetic materials, thin films and multilayers: Acknowledgments.

-{\it Acknowledgments.} We acknowledge useful discussions and communications with A. Bogdanov, P. Borisov, D. Efremov, N. Gidopoulos, D. Khomskii, P. King, P. Radaelli, I. Rousochatzakis and J. van den Brink.
-The work is supported in part by EPSRC through the grant EP/P003052/1 (JJB) and a scholarship from the Regional Government of Kurdistan-Iraq (ART).
-JJB would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme "Mathematical design of new materials", supported by EPSRC grant no EP/R014604/1, where a part of the work was undertaken.
+We thank N. Banerjee, A. Bogdanov, P. Borisov, D. Efremov, N. Gidopoulos, T. Hesjedal, D. Khomskii, P. King, P. Radaelli, I. Rousochatzakis and J. van den Brink for useful discussions and communications.
+The work is supported partly by EPSRC through the grant EP/P003052/1 (JJB) and a scholarship from the Regional Government of Kurdistan-Iraq (ART).
+JJB also thanks the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme "Mathematical design of new materials", supported by EPSRC grant no EP/R014604/1, where a part of the work was done.